Estonian Autosport Union

 Estonian Autosport Union (abbreviated EAU; Eesti Autospordi Liit) is one of the sport governing bodies in Estonia which deals the with Estonian autosport.

-EAU is one of the organizer of the Estonian Rally Championship and Estonian Grand Prix.
-This union is a member of Fédération Internationale de l'Automobile (FIA).
+EAU is one of the organizers of the Estonian Rally Championship and Estonian Grand Prix.
+This union is a member of the Fédération Internationale de l'Automobile (FIA).
 Estonian Autosport Union is responsible for organizing the Team Autosport Estonia national team, which competes in different motorsports series, including the FIA Motorsport Games.